 - Interchangeable Face Plates

-The Accessport V3 lets you choose from multiple gauge setups which include your choice of a one gauge display or the display of six different gauges.
+The Accessport V3 lets you choose from multiple gauge setups which include your choice of a one gauge display or the display of up to six different gauges at once.
 The ability to scroll through tons of different display parameters to view the specific information important to you is a great added convenience.
 The information can be displayed in metric or imperial units and a very bright shift light can be set to specific RPM levels for a perfect shift every time.
-Now you can monitor all the parameters that are important to you and view and customize each layout for the street, strip or track environment.
+Now you can monitor all the parameters that are important to you and you can view and customize each layout for the street, strip or track environment.
 Unlock the hidden power in your vehicle by replacing the old and conservative factory settings with more aggressive, high performance calibrations.

 - 3" Mandrel Bent Aluminum Tube